noviamaharaniii/PBI_Kimia-Farma_Big-Data-Analytics_Final-Task/README.md

 # **Kimia Farma Business Performance Analysis Dashboard**
 Tools :
+|📁 GitHub
+|📝 SQL Query
 |💻 Google BigQuery
-|📝 SQL Query
-|📁 GitHub
 |📊 Google Looker Studio

 ## **Project Description**
-Project-Based Internship is one of Rakamin Academy's programs that supports self-development, skills, portfolio, and work experience by joining a virtual internship with a wide variety choice of well-known companies.
-From this program, I joined the Big Data Analytics internship at Kimia Farma.
-Kimia Farma is the first pharmaceutical producer and distributor in Indonesia that was founded by the Dutch East Indies Government in 1817.
-As a Big Data Analytics Intern, my final task is to evaluate Kimia Farma's business performance from 2020 until 2023 by making an analysis dashboard for a more deeper understanding of data and its analysis.
+Project-Based Internship is one of Rakamin Academy's programs that supports self-development by elevating one's skills, portfolio, and work experience by providing a virtual internship at well-known companies.
+From this program, I had the opportunity to be a Big Data Analytics intern at Kimia Farma.
+Kimia Farma is Indonesia's first pharmaceutical producer and distributor, founded by the Dutch East Indies Government in 1817.

+As a Big Data Analytics Intern, I evaluated Kimia Farma's business performance from 2020 until 2023 using an analysis dashboard.
+The analysis dashboard was designed using Google Looker Studio and based on the data mart created by processing the given datasets using Google Big Query.

 ## **01: Data Preparation with Google BigQuery**
-Here are the steps that I've done to prepare the data and make data mart before designing the dashboard and making the analysis:
+These are the data preparation stages that I completed to create the data mart before designing the analysis dashboard.

 1. Download the CSV datasets that were given as analysis material.
 **kf_final_transaction.csv**
   - transaction_id: kode id transaksi
   - product_id : kode produk obat